iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Proximal Operators Example Pack.md

 x^+ = f \bullet(y)
 $$

 Where $\bullet$ saying that, the function has been vectorized on each element of the input vector.

-up to this point, we have solved the proximal operator for all of the L1 Norm Regularized regression problem.
+Up to this point, we have solved the proximal operator for all of the L1 Norm Regularized regression problem.

 ---
 ### **Box Constrained**

-Proximal gradient can also handle convex constrained optimization, where the constraints are expressed as an indicator function over a convex set.
-And the proximal operator is projecting points to that convex set.
-Notice that this is another example where we can use the parallel property of the proximal operator.

 Suppose that the box constraint is defined by $[l_i, u_i]\; \forall 1 \le i \le n$, for each of the variable $x_i$.
 Notice that projecting onto a single interval for $y_i$ just $\min(\max(y_i, l_i), u_i)$.
 Just apply this for $1\le i \le n$ will work.